 Litter trays should be scooped at least once a day (twice is better), with all solids removed.
 Clumping litter causes cat urine to clump (hence the name), obviously, making this easier to scoop out too.
 If too much litter has been removed, top up with a little fresh litter.

-Always wear rubber gloves when cleaning litter boxes and if you are pregnant you should avoid cleaning out litter boxes completely to avoid the risk of exposure to toxoplasmosis.
+Always wear rubber gloves when cleaning litter boxes, and if you are pregnant, avoid litter tray duties to minimise the risk of exposure to toxoplasmosis.

 I find that even with daily and weekly cleaning, litter trays can become a bit smelly over time.
-My suggestion is to completely empty out the litter trays, fill your laundry tub with hot water and your preferred disinfectant and completely submerge the litter trays for 5-10 minutes to ensure they are clean all over.
+My suggestion is to empty the litter trays completely, fill your laundry tub with hot water and your preferred disinfectant and completely submerge the litter trays for 5-10 minutes to ensure they are clean all over.

 - Fresh cat litter